dementedHack/downstream-logs/README.md

-# downstream-logs
-Logging system for Downstream updates
+# Downstream Logs and User Manual
+This is the logging system and User Manual for Downstream.

+Running off of the Hexo framework.
+Using the Bean Tech theme.